- Written by Dr.Mehmet Demircioglu

 One light brush usually does not decide the transplant.
 The bigger picture is the surgical plan, the donor management, the graft handling, the recipient area design, the aftercare, and the months of growth that follow.

 So if you accidentally touched your grafts, pause.
 Look once.
 Take photos if needed.
-Contact the clinic if there is a real warning sign.
+Get clinical review for a real warning sign.
 Then return to careful recovery.

 The first 10 to 14 days are short compared with the full 12 to 18 month result timeline.
 It is worth being careful for those days because early habits can either keep recovery simple or make it unnecessarily noisy.